SamuelDenani/vtex-login-automation/README.md

     vtex <mystore.myvtex.com/admin/a>
 ```

-Remenber to replace mystore with the name of your store.
+Remember to replace mystore with the name of your store.